IleaHeft/sikela-lab-read-depth-tutorial/README.md

 # sikela-lab-read-depth-tutorial

-This is a tutorial on how to run the read depth pipeline currently used by the Sikela Lab
+This is a tutorial on how to run the read depth pipeline currently used by the Sikela Lab.
+The eventual goal of this tutorial is for an individual with only minimal programming knowledge to be able to succesfully analyze copy number variation with this pipeline.

+See https://github.com/dpastling/plethora for original code and usage license.
+The details will be published in the forthcoming paper:

+Astling, DP, Heft IE, Jones, KL, Sikela, JM.
+"High resolution measurement of DUF1220 domain copy number from whole genome sequence data" (2017) BMC Genomics. under review

 ## 1. Ensure necessary versions of programming tools/languages are installed
 - bowtie2 version 2.2.9